bhauman/bhauman.github.com/drafts/inline-eval.md

 demonstrate how inline evaluation helps us build and refine code incrementally.

-Evaling these function calls in the editor could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
+Evaluating these function calls in the editor could work as a spartan interface to the game, but it would definitely be better to display this data using our `display-html` function.
 Right?
 Right??